Radk6/MC-Optimization-Guide/modpack-specific/packs-1.12.2.md

 1. Install the latest version of Project Ozone 3
 2. Install the latest version of Cleanroom Loader and copy the contents of the Project Ozone 3 to it.
 3. Remove AttributeFix, BetterFPS, Diet Hopper, FastWorkbench, Fence Jumper, FoamFix, Just Enough Items, Not Enough IDs, Phosphor, Quark, RandomPatches, Shadowfacts' Forgelin and Toast Control
-4. Install Fugue, Scalar (2.11.1-3), Had Enough Items, Forgelin-Continuous, Quark: RotN Edition and Roughly Enough IDs
+4. Install Fugue, Scalar Legacy, Had Enough Items, Forgelin-Continuous, Quark: RotN Edition and Roughly Enough IDs
 5. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.12.2.md) installed

 Known issues: Dimensional cake rendering is slightly broken (possbily caused by one of the rendering mods?), some items aren't hidden in HEI ([caused by CensoredASM](https://github.com/LoliKingdom/LoliASM/issues/263), not worth removing the mod given the performance improvement it brings)